 Borrowers should also be aware that extension options are possible on hard money loans and are a matter of negotiation with a lender.

 Do hard money lenders require deposits?

 Whether or not hard money lenders / bridge financing lenders require non-refundable deposits varies from one lender to another.
-This often depends on the following criteria:

 How regularly does the lender make loans?